-The cultivar ‘Baby Blue’ was actually found in California and is smaller growing than the species itself.
+The cultivar ‘Baby Blue’ was actually found in California and is a smaller growing Eucalyptus than the species itself.

 The leaves are actually a juvenile form, and as E. pulverulenta tends not to want to produce the adult leaves the attractive foliage lasts longer than on some other species.

 Flowering commences in winter and continues through to summer.
 The flowers themselves are a pale yellow to cream, followed by largish fruits.

 To maintain a smaller bushy shrub, and encourage new foliage many gardeners coppice E. pulverulenta every few years.
 Coppicing is simply the practice of cutting the plant right back to ground level and this is a species that responds well.

 When planting out, ensure that the soil is well drained and that you choose a reasonably sunny position.

 Water through the first summer, after that E. pulverulenta is reasonably drought tolerant.